 Temple built the XIII century.
 His appearance austere and simple: the traditional one-storey rectangular building with a semicircular apse indispensable in the east - a symbol of belonging to eternity.
 It was the church of the Virgin Mutullas is a vivid example of the "rooftop" hramostroitelstva Cyprus.

-The interior space of the church was once extended.
-Thanks to the north and west galleries not only increase the area of the temple, but there is an additional protection painting the exterior walls of the curiosities of the weather.
-On the date of completion of construction of the church reads the inscription below the image of donors, to allocate funds for its construction, Mutullasa John and his wife, Irene.
-In their hands they hold a small model of the temple, brought a gift to the Virgin Mary.
-The only nave of the church, with blank walls and mysterious dim, cramped and small volume, rather than, respectively, and a reduced number of frescoes.
-Their style, with large figures, devoid of plasticity, and the lack of colorful details, pretty conservative.
+The inner space of the church was once extended.
+Thanks to the northern and western galleries, not only the area of the temple has increased, but additional protection of the wall paintings from the curiosities of the weather has appeared.
+About the date of the end of the construction of the church reads the inscription under the image of the donors who allocated funds for its erection, John Mutullas and his wife Irina.
+In their hands, they hold a model of a small church, brought as a gift to the Mother of God.
+The only nave of the church, with its deaf walls and mysterious semi-darkness, close and small in volume, accommodated accordingly a reduced number of frescos.
+Their style, with large figures, devoid of plasticity, and lack of colorful details, is quite conservative.
 The manner of artistic performance certainly reflects the mystical influence of the Crusaders.

 The lower part of the western wall of the church is almost completely filled with images of women martyrs.
 Among them, the holy Maurus, St. Anastasia and St. Barbara in clothes embroidered with stones and with the royal crown on her head.
 Her image was discharged in the traditional Byzantine style of the XIII century.
 Here is also an extremely rare image of St. Marina.
 The image of the Holy Great illustration of the "Raising of Lazarus" and "Triumphal Entry of Jesus into Jerusalem."

-In the center of the west wall fresco "Crucifixion".
+In the center of the western wall there is a fresco "Crucifixion".
 Interesting details can be found on the fresco of St. George.
-All, at first glance, looks like traditional holy warrior riding a bay horse, with a spear in chain mail and billowing red cloak.
-But with whom he was fighting?
-Humanoid dragon with a nude female figure, his head crowned, and coarse facial features.
-Its scaly tail curled into the dense ring.
-Hands monster barely hold a spear ready is about to pierce his neck.
-This unusual interpretation of the familiar image of the dragon suggests thinking about the semantic meaning of the story and the presence of overtones.
+Everything, at first glance, looks traditional: a holy warrior riding a bay horse, with a spear, in chain mail and a fluttering red cloak.
+But with whom does he fight?
+An anthropoid dragon, with a naked female figure, head crowned with a crown, and rough features.
+Its scaly tail is twisted into dense rings.
+The hands of the monster with difficulty hold the spear, ready just about to sink into his neck.
+Such an unusual interpretation of the familiar image of the dragon pushes thoughts on the meaning of the plot and the presence of subtext.

 The image of the Last Judgement was created on the outside of the northern wall of the temple to the right of the entrance.
 The paintings are made on a thin layer of plaster, applied to a thick layer of clay mixed with straw.
 The complex thematic composition includes a lot of unique minisyuzhetov with rare, interesting details.
 Here, Christ the triple aura, and the apostles, in the nimbus of which the initials of their names.

-Name of the artist - the creator of the ancient wall paintings in the ancient church of the Virgin in Mutullase - unknown to historians.
-Definitely we can say is that he painted in the XI century, local traditions, without neglecting, however, and modern trends.
-In his works, feels and oriental motifs, and elements of the so-called painting "crusaders", which is present in the European books and miniature icons of St. Catherine's Monastery in the Sinai.
-This is most clearly evident in the scenes that tell about the life of Christ is not the correct proportions of figures, big head, eyes wide open, a limited range of colors, the lack of halftones, naive expression, the dominant red color.
-However, all this attracts, fascinates and creates a soulful emotional sphere in this small cozy village church.
+The name of the artist - the creator of ancient murals in the ancient church of the Virgin in Mutullas - historians is unknown.
+Definitely can only say that he painted in local traditions of the XI century, without ignoring, however, and modern trends.
+In his works, eastern motifs and elements of the so-called murals of the "crusaders" are felt, which is present in the European book miniature and in the icons of St. Catherine's Monastery in Sinai.
+This is most clearly seen in scenes about the life of Christ: not the correct proportions of figures, large heads, wide open eyes, a limited range of colors, the absence of halftones, naivety of expression, the dominant red color.
+Nevertheless, all this attracts, fascinates and creates a spiritual emotional sphere inside this small cozy, village church.

 On a hill near the center of the picturesque mountain village of Paleochora, known under this name since the end of XIII century and belonged to the Hospitallers, it remained rare Byzantine monuments - the temple of the Transfiguration.
 The exact date of the founding of the church is unknown: historians date this event is the beginning of the XVI century.

-The architectural style of the old stone building with a steep gabled slate roof was typical for the churches of the Troodos mountains.
-A small rectangular structure, as usual, ends with a semicircular apse in the east with a spherical dome.
-The interior of a single nave decorated with two arched niches, located on opposite sides of the altar.
-Cross wooden beams support the roof and full of openwork carving and rich floral ornaments.
-Attached in the XVII century the narthex (lobby) in the form of a covered gallery on the western and southern sides of the building helped to save up to now some fragments of painting the exterior walls, dating back to 1612 year, as the inscription on the inside of the door lintel.
-Restored church twice in 1655 and 1874 years.
-Today, the temple of the Transfiguration of Christ surrounds a small cobbled courtyard, the design of which was created with the direct participation of the Leventis Foundation.
-In 2001 was 351bis numbered according to I, II, III, IV and VI of the criteria of this ancient church was included in the UNESCO heritage list.
+The architectural style of the ancient stone building with a steep gable roof was typical for the Troodos mountain churches.
+A small rectangular structure, as usual, ends in the east with a semicircular apse with a spherical dome.
+The interior of the only nave is decorated with two arched niches, located on different sides of the altar.
+The transverse wooden beams support the roof and are lined with openwork carvings and rich vegetal ornamentation.
+The narthex (vestibule) annexed in the XVII century in the form of a covered gallery from the western and southern sides of the building helped to preserve up to now separate fragments of murals of external walls dating from 1612 year, as indicated by the inscription on the inner door lintel.
+Restored the church twice: in 1655 and 1874.
+Today, the Church of the Transfiguration of Christ is surrounded by a small paved courtyard, the design of which was created with the direct participation of the Leventis Foundation.
+In 2001, under the number 351bis according to I, II, III, IV and VI criteria, this ancient church was included in the UNESCO Heritage List.

-The special value of the church - its many murals that cover the entire interior of the nave and the most fully represent the iconographic cycle of biblical scenes the Byzantine era.
-Unfortunately, the creation of paintings and artist's name are uncertain.
-However, the stylistic resemblance to the style of Philip Gula, going on in the churches of the Holy Cross in Agiasmati and St. Mamas in Luvarase at the end of the XV century, as well as the technique of the faces of the saints, inherent to the artist Simeon Aksentisu painted the Sagrada Sozomenos, Virgin Podithou and Archangel Michael in Galata in early XVIveka allowed Cypriot scientists to suggest that the Church in Paleochora was decorated in the second decade of the XVI century.
+The special value of the temple is its numerous frescoes covering the entire inner space of the nave and most fully representing the iconographic cycle of the biblical stories of the Byzantine period.
+Unfortunately, the time of creating the paintings and the artist's name are not known exactly.
+However, the stylistic resemblance to the manner of Philip Gool, who worked in the churches of the Holy Cross in Agiosmati and St. Mamas in Luvaras at the end of the XV century, as well as the technique of performing the faces of the saints, inherent to the artist Simeon Aksentis, who painted the temples of St. Sozomenos, the Virgin Podit and Archangel Michael in Galata at the beginning XVI century, allowed the Cypriot scientists to assume that the church in Palekhori was decorated in the second decade of the XVI century.